drvinceknight/Nashpy/docs/tutorial/index.rst

     >>> rps[sigma_r, sigma_c]
     array([ 1, -1])

-Players can of course choose to play randomly, in which case the utility corresponds to the long term average.
+Players can choose to play randomly, in which case the utility corresponds to the long term average.
 This is where our representation of strategies and utility calculations becomes particularly useful.
 For example, let us assume the column player decides to play Rock and Paper "randomly".
 This